My Visit to the World’s largest Tulip Garden – Memories of spring at Keukenhof

 History of the world’s largest Tulip garden

-In the 19th century, landscape architects Jan David Zocher and his son, famous for their work at Amsterdamn Vondel park re-designed the castle grounds to what we see today.
-Later in 1949, the then mayor of Lisse, threw open the gardens to floricultural commerce and even today more than 500 exhibitors showcase their plants, bulbs and blossoms in over 20 shows.
+In the 19th century, landscape architects Jan David Zocher and his son, famous for their work at Amsterdam Vondel park re-designed the castle grounds to what we see today.
+Later in 1949, the then-mayor of Lisse, threw open the gardens to floricultural commerce and even today more than 500 exhibitors showcase their plants, bulbs, and blossoms in over 20 shows.
 So do make sure you don’t miss out on the custom made floral displays and do go and see the indoor exhibits.
 Be prepared to feast your eyes on not just tulips but stunning roses and a huge variety of flowers and potted plants.

 Though the best time to visit the gardens is mid- April, when we did, over the Easter break, the garden is open to the public from March end to mid-May.